Originate/exosphere/website/tutorial/part_2/part_2a/code_09/todo-app/html-server/README.md

-# TODO APPLICATION Web Server
+# html-server HTML Server
-> serves the web UI of the Todo app
+> Serves the HTML UI of the Todo app

-This is the web server component of the Todo application application.
+This is the HTML server component of the html-server application.
-It is an [ExpressJS](http://expressjs.com) app written in LiveScript.
+It is an [ExpressJS](http://expressjs.com) app written in JavaScript.
 The server listens on [localhost:3000](http://localhost:3000).